Dr. Petra – NIH Grant Writer and Editor, PhD in Physiology

 NIH Grant Writer Dr. Petra earned a PhD in Physiology from the University of Alabama at Birmingham (2001).
 She completed postdoctoral fellowships in the Division of Cardiology at Emory University School of Medicine and in the Department of Physiology at Louisiana State University Health Sciences Center (LSUHSC).
 She has been a member of the faculty at several medical schools: an Assistant Professor at LSUHSC, Northeast Ohio Medical University and the University of South Alabama School of Medicine (2005-2013), and an Associate Professor at New York Medical College (2013-present).

 Dr. Petra has actively participated in biomedical education, by taking part in the medical, graduate, nursing and dental curriculum, individual mentorship of undergraduate, graduate and medical students, and in biomedical research.
 Dr. Petra’s research focuses on cardiovascular pathophysiology and pharmacology with the goal of developing treatments to reverse progression of cardiovascular disease.
 Specific focus has been on understanding alterations in mechanisms which promote ischemic cardiac disease and prevent development of compensatory processes, including arteriogenesis.
 Apart from myocardial ischemia, Dr. Petra’s expertise includes the broad area of cardiac and vascular pathophysiology, especially in metabolic syndrome, type II diabetes and obesity.

-To work with biological science editor and grant writer Dr. Jen, please visit our quote page and request her in the description area.
+To work with biological science editor and NIH grant writer Dr. Petra, please visit our quote page and request her in the description area.